guimuguo/writing/README.md

 **Then I got the max-clique size is 10 which is not correct!**

-The put, partition and execution report were attached.
+The put, partition and execution reports were attached.

 ----
 ## For the Normal Format: